 Job is set in ancient times, before the structures of modern society.
 The main character, a man called Job, asked why there is pain and suffering in God's world.
-He rejected the answers of his friends, appealing to natural features such as whirlwinds (37:9), and it is from the whirlwind that God replied (38:1).
-The book concludes with such a glorious vision of God that the question seems irrelevant.
+He rejected the answers of his friends, looking instead to experiences of God's power in natural features such as whirlwinds (37:9), and it is from the whirlwind that God replied (38:1).
+The book concludes with such a glorious vision of God that the question seems irrelevant, and Job realises that his challenge to God's ways was sheer arrogance based on ignorance.

 "The ancient book of Job is an extended reflection on the vexed question of why bad things happen to good people.
 It is a story that challenges approaches to life and faith that are based on simplistic religious equations: do good and you will be blessed; do wrong and you will be cursed.
 The very fact that a traumatically painful personal story of undeserved tragedy is at the centre of this poem means we can never hide behind abstract theories or debate human suffering at a safe distance."